pcaisse/us-places-geocoder/README.md

 ]
 ```

-You can also searching by prefix and the search string is case-insensitive (searching for
+You can also search by prefix and the search string is case-insensitive (searching for
 "Philadelphia", "Phila", and "phila" will return the same results in this case).

 ## About